SpilledMilkCOM/SimpleMixerChatBot/README.md

 2. Make sure that your NodeJS and NPM are the current versions (`npm install npm@latest -g`)
 3. Create a new project with npm (`npm init`)
 4. Run `npm install --save beam-client-node ws`

+**This is a work in progress and I don't know if I'll continue with it because the Mixer templates are so far out of date.**